Jae423/finalproject/Readme.txt

 and having a comprehensive location via the website for all of this information would be helpful as well.

 OUTLINE OF THIS PAGE:

-Long scroll web page.
-Removed template menu.
-Section 1:Strategies for Adaptive Reuse at GML
-	- About - text
+Section 1: About
+	- Text about GML
 	- Quick Explore Gallery - interactive
 Section 2: Building History
-	- Animated Timeline with key dates (animated, text) Section 3: Our process
+	- Animated Timeline with key dates (animated, text) Section 3:Process
+	- Text about process
 Section 4: Neighborhood Context Map
 			- Display land use
 			- Show address and landmark status